zwjyyc/finch/nlp-models/tensorflow/toward-control/README.md

 where:
 * I is the encoder input

+* G is the decoder output with prior z

-* O is the decoder output
+* O is the decoder output with posterior z

-* R is the decoder output when the attribute c (e.g. sentiment) is reversed
+* R is the decoder output with posterior z, when the attribute c (e.g. sentiment) is reversed